safesoftware/FMETraining/ServerAuthoring1Basics/Exercise1.md

 ---

 <br>**1) Inspect Source Data**
-<br>For the sake of simplicity - and because this course is about Server, not Desktop - we'll just use a couple of datasets.
+<br>For the sake of simplicity - and because this course is about FME Server, not FME Desktop - we will just use a couple of datasets.
 These are:

 <table style="border: 0px">
 <tr>